-In our control room, teams of emergency medical dispatchers answer 999 calls and send our staff and vehicles out across London to treat patients.
+In our control room, teams of Emergency Call Handlers answer 999 calls and send our vehicles out across London to treat patients.
 We also have 111 Health Advisors answering and taking charge of all our incoming 111 calls.

-Answering these calls is not always a matter of life or death—but as an emergency medical dispatcher the way you listen and interpret each call will make a vital difference to the response our patients receive.
+Answering these calls is not always a matter of life or death—but as an Emergency Call Handler the way you listen and interpret each call will make a vital difference to the response our patients receive.

 When you receive a 999 call, you are responsible for recording the right information, often under difficult circumstances, before alerting and informing frontline staff.

 You enter details on to a computer system which categorises the seriousness of the illness or injury, to ensure that the most critical patients receive the fastest response.

 There are two elements to the work of our control room—talking to patients on the phone and coordinating ambulance staff and vehicles.
 You are trained to do both.

 We provide extensive training to ensure that you have the skills, knowledge and confidence to be able to handle 999 calls.

 Training is modular and you will not move on to the next stage until you have passed written, practical and workplace assessments.

 The first three months of training are intensive, with a mixture of classroom theory, practical application of that theory, and observation shifts in the control room.
 You will be given one-to-one supervision before you begin handling calls on your own.

 Your first four weeks will be spent training to handle calls and follow our internationally recognised questioning protocol.